 - Only E.U. based airlines are required to uphold EU 261 for flights to Europe (like New York – Frankfurt)

 - All airlines flying from Europe (like Frankfurt – New York) are bound by EU 261

 - If you’re connecting through Europe, you have to break it up by segment (like New York – Frankfurt – Johannesburg; each segment may fall under different rules)

 What does that mean?
-If you fly to Europe on an airline like Lufthansa or Iberia, you’re covered in both directions.
-But if you’re flying on an airline like Delta or United, you’re only covered when you depart Europe.
+If you fly to Europe on a European airline like Lufthansa or Iberia, you’re covered in both directions.
+But if you’re flying on a non-European airline like Delta or Emirates, you’re only covered when you depart Europe.